JOG planning timetable

 The following are suggested latest possible deadlines for completing each of the main tasks: actual timings will vary from event to event, but ideally should be earlier.

 A really essential thing is that the stuff needed for permissions (all controls and risk assessment) gets sent off as soon as possible, at least a couple of months before the event.

 Obtain map from club archive – check when last used, when last updated and ask what time of year runnability is shown on map.
 Visit the area – ideally at same time of year as proposed event to evaluate state of undergrowth at time of event.
 Agree with Mapper protocol for any map updates you consider necessary throughout planning period.
 Find out about crossing points, out of bounds areas, projected forestry work and any access restrictions during planning period.

 Draft courses planned and sent to the Controller (Purple Pen file plus map file).

-All Controls map and Risk Assessment to Permissions Officer (strict deadline).
+All Controls map and Risk Assessment to Permissions Officer (13 weeks if using FE land).